-While you may have the option of choosing between the two, your neighboring state can have laws that restrict your options.
-For instance, most states in the U.S. have laws that allow home designers to provide home design services for residential projects that include single family homes, duplex, and townhouses.
+Your state may allow you the option of choosing between a home designer or architect.
+However, your neighboring state can have laws that restrict your options.
+For instance, most states in the U.S. allow home designers to provide home design services for residential projects.
+Home designers can design single family homes, duplex, and townhouses.
 This even extend to light commercial buildings and interior space planning that falls within a certain building classification and up to a particular square footage.
-As an example, the state of Georgia allows home designers to do single family residential design with no square foot restrictions.
+For example, the state of Georgia allows home designers to do single family residential design with no square foot restrictions.
 In addition, they can also design light commercial buildings like office buildings up to 5,000 square feet.
-Assembly and educational occupancy, health care occupancy, care facilities, multifamily housing, apartment complexes, or buildings classified as high hazard are excluded from this exception.
+Assembly and educational occupancy, health care occupancy, and care facilities are excluded from this exception.
+Multifamily housing, apartment complexes, and buildings classified as high hazard are excluded as well.

-If you are in a state that have more restrictive laws, you simply have no direct choice.
-Every set of plans whether it be commercial or residential design, will require the plans to be prepared by a licensed architect who is registered with the state.
-New Jersey is a state that requires all plans to be prepared and sealed with an architects stamp.
-This is the only way the plans will be approved by the permitting office.
-Home Designers in states such as this, tend to have a working relationship with an architect to meet these requirements.
+If you are in a state that have restrictive laws, there is no option between a home designer or architect.
+Every set of plans are require to be prepared by a licensed architect who is registered with the state.
+New York is a state that requires architect stamped house plans on all construction documents.
+This is the only way the plans will be approved by the building permit office.
+Home Designers in states such as New York, may have a working relationship with an architect to meet these requirements.

-The amount of experience and the specialty is another key factor in determining which design professional to use.
+The amount of experience and the specialty is another key factor in deciding between using a home designer or architect.
 The assumption is that most architects design homes.
 Actually that is not exactly the case.
 Most architects tend to focus more on commercial projects and residential as a secondary option.
 On the other hand, home designers devote most of if not all of their time to residential design.
-This is not to say that architects should not be considered rather you should consider their strength and weaknesses based on their past work and how much of their work is devoted to commercial and residential.
+This is not to say that architects should not be considered.
+However, you should consider their strength and weaknesses based on their past work.
+Moreover, there should be an examination on how much of their work is devoted to commercial and residential.